owenvickery/cg2at/README.md

 <p align="center">
                                    <b>**CG2AT v2 README**</b>
 </p>
-If you are using CG2AT2 please acknowledge me (Dr Owen Vickery) and use the following citation.
+If you are using CG2AT2 please acknowledge by using the following citation:

 Vickery ON, Stansfeld PJ.